H.O.T.: 1998–1999: Resurrection, controversy and I Yah

-2000–01: Outside Castle, Age of Peace and disbandment
+2000–2001: Outside Castle, Age of Peace and disbandment

-In February 2000, H.O.T. performed for 13,000 fans in Beijing at their first concert in China.
-The group became immensely popular among Chinese teenagers, and their success inspired S.M.
-Entertainment and other South Korean entertainment companies to promote their artists in China.
+On February 1, 2000, H.O.T. performed for 13,000 fans in Beijing at their first concert in China.
+The group became immensely popular among Chinese teenagers, and reportedly sold around 400,000 copies of their albums in the country by January 2000.
+Their success inspired SM Entertainment and other South Korean entertainment companies to promote their artists in China.
 H.O.T. released their fifth album, Outside Castle, in September 2000.
 That year, the group also starred in the sci-fi movie Age of Peace, in which they portrayed soccer players living in a futuristic society.
 Despite H.O.T.'s popularity at the time, the movie was not a hit.

 H.O.T. announced its disbandment at a press conference in Seoul in May 2001.
 Members An, Lee and Jang told the press that they were leaving S.M.
 Entertainment because they could not come to an agreement with the company over a new contract.
 In the following days, hundreds of the group's fans protested outside of S.M.
 Entertainment headquarters.
 Some fans blocked roads and threw rocks at the company headquarters' windows to protest what they believed were unjust actions against H.O.T. on the part of S.M.
 Entertainment.
 It was later reported that the contractual disagreements between H.O.T. and S.M.
 Entertainment concerned the group members' pay, which was only about $10,000 USD for every 1 million albums they sold.

 After the split, Kangta and Moon were offered lucrative contracts by S.M.
 Entertainment as solo artists.
-An, Lee and Jang signed to Yejeon Media and formed a three-member group called jtL, which experienced moderate success before they disbanded in 2003.
+An, Lee and Jang signed to Yejeon Media and formed a three-member group called jtL, which experienced moderate success before they disbanded in 2005.
 All five former H.O.T. members have since pursued solo careers and are still active in the entertainment industry.